Vitamin D in Winter

 I recommend taking Vitamin D with another fat-soluble vitamin, Vit K2, which helps send calcium to the right places, such as the bones.
 Since Vitamin D increases calcium absorption, sometimes calcium tends to deposit in unhelpful places- joints or even blood vessels and arteries.
 Some bodies tend to do this more than others.

-I had the experience of developing a bunion on my right big toe- an unhelpful place for calcium to deposit.
-And painful.
-I took Vitamin K2 to see if it helped, and it actually did- it removed the bunion.
-Dissolved the calcium and sent it elsewhere.
-So I am a fan of Vitamin K2, especially people who tend to get those weird lumps or are developing narrowing arteries.
+I developed a bunion on my right big toe—an unhelpful place for calcium to deposit and painful when wearing shoes.
+I took Vitamin K2 to see if it helped, and it actually did—it removed the bunion, dissolved the calcium, and sent it elsewhere.
+So, I am a fan of Vitamin K2, especially for people who tend to get those weird lumps or are developing narrowing arteries.
+There are many good quality Vit D with K2 products on the market now.

-At this time of year, we may tend to get slightly depressed as we haven't had a lot of sunshiny days.
+At this time of year, we may get slightly depressed as we get less sunshiny days.
 Vitamin D can help with this seasonal depression.
-I usually use it along with some herbs.
+I usually use it along with some herbs, such as St Johns Wort.

-I do think sunshine is the best source of Vitamin D, when it is available, and our bodies can absorb it.
+Moderate sunshine is the best source of Vitamin D, when it is available, and our bodies can absorb it.
 Vitamin D supplements do have their place; this just might be the time of year to consider taking one if you don't already.
-Just until spring arrives.
+Just until sunnier, warmer weather arrives.

 Susan Deeley